nptscot/nptscot.github.io/manual/index.md

 #### Using edge-to-edge (Corridor width)

-- **Definition:** The total width of the road corridor, encompassing both the carriageway and manmade roadside features (e.g., footways).
+- **Definition:** The total width of the road corridor, encompassing both the carriageway and footways.
-- **Usage:** Where local policy allows, part of the footway or other manmade roadside features may be reallocated for cycle infrastructure, provided that minimum safe footway widths are maintained (2x 2 m footway width).
+- **Usage:** Where local policy allows, part of the footway may be reallocated for cycle infrastructure, provided that minimum safe footway widths are maintained (2x 2 m footway width).

 #### Cycle infrastructure width requirements